 Do I have to shave once I go pink?

 A pink head sends a message that it will soon become a shaved head.
 We encourage you to visit the History page to learn about the origins of this headshave, and fully understand the reasons behind shaving.
 This is not primarily a “hair dying” event.
 Having said that, some participants (“fundraisers”) do not feel comfortable with shaving, but wish to be pink and raise pledges.
 As long as donors are informed prior to pledging, it’s cool.
 “Pinkers” raise a lot of money for the Massacure and they too are valued and appreciated!
 Just remember, once pink… you are stuck with it until it fades or is bleached out.

 Do you have t-shirts and souvenirs available for purchase?

-YES, thank you to NWT Promotions t-shirts, bags, and other Massacure items are available for on-line purchase here on our store, and on-site at our events in Edmonton and Calgary!
+YES, t-shirts, bags, and other Massacure items are available for on-line purchase and on-site at our event in Edmonton!
 Our store provides a way to promote yourself, school or team prior to the big day!

 How can I inspire my school to do this?

 Talk to your teachers and principal about your idea.
 Make your intentions known around the school including your own plans to participate.
 Use the website as a tool for information.
 Have your teacher or principal contact us to arrange for a school presentation – we’ll supply a speaker and information, you supply your enthusiasm to recruit as many students and teachers as possible!
 See our School Page for tips!